Aryan-More7/climate-signal-detection/README.md

 **Input features (5):** NAO index, sunspot number, aerosol optical depth, month_sin, month_cos

-**Sequence window:** 24 months — two full annual cycles giving the model enough context to learn inter-annual NAO variability alongside the seasonal cycle
+**Sequence window:** 24 months, two full annual cycles, giving the model enough context to learn inter-annual NAO variability alongside the seasonal cycle

 **Cyclical month encoding:** Month encoded as sine and cosine rather than a raw integer.
-This ensures the model understands that December and January are climatologically adjacent — a raw integer would treat them as maximally distant.
+This ensures the model understands that December and January are climatologically adjacent; a raw integer would treat them as maximally distant.

 ---